godofgeeks23/socketio-test/README.md

 # SocketIO Test

 A simple web app to test SocketIO, to learn websockets.
 SocketIO is a library that enables real-time, bidirectional and event-based communication between the browser and the server.
+Here, we are using it to create a chat app.

 ## How to run